Software-Noob/pterodactyl-images/README.md

 # Pterodactyl Images
 Docker images that can be used with the Pterodactyl/WISP Game Panel.
-All images are hosted on ghcr (soon) and Docker hub from which they can be pulled using the links below.
 You can request more images by opening a new issue.

-Additional Pterodactyl images can be found at [Parkervcp](https://github.com/parkervcp/images), [Matthewpi](https://github.com/matthewpi/images) and [Yolks](https://github.com/pterodactyl/yolks) repositories.
+Additional Pterodactyl images can be found at [Parkervcp](https://github.com/parkervcp/images), [Matthewpi](https://github.com/matthewpi/images) and [Yolks](https://github.com/pterodactyl/yolks).

 ## How to add image to your egg

-Navigate to `Admin Panel -> Nests -> Select your egg` -> Add Docker image URL from the readme below into the Docker Images section.
+Navigate to `Admin Panel -> Nests -> Select your egg`.
+Add Docker image URL(s) from the [available list](https://github.com/Software-Noob/pterodactyl-images#pterodactylwisp-images) into the Docker Images section.

 ![image](https://user-images.githubusercontent.com/10975908/120903180-56719d80-c64d-11eb-8666-02de8ea80701.png)